job/aggregate6/README.md

 CLI USAGE
 ---------

-Either provide the list of IPv4 and IPv prefixes on STDIN, or give filenames containing lists of IPv6 prefixes as arguments.
+Either provide the list of IPv4 and IPv6 prefixes on STDIN, or give filenames containing lists of IPv6 prefixes as arguments.

 ```